Guide for Authors

 Figure captions

 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
-A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
+A caption should contain a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 All abbreviations used in a Figure and Drawing must be again defined in the caption for that Figure or Drawing.

 Tables

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules.
-Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
+Be sparing in the use of tables and ensure that the data presented in tables does not duplicate results described elsewhere in the article.
 All abbreviations used in a Table must be again defined in the caption for that Table.

 References